-The eyes work in the same way as cameras.
-When you focus on an object, light is reflected and enters the eye through the cornea.
+Light is reflected when you focus on an object and enters the eye through the cornea.
 As the light passes through, the dome-shaped nature of the cornea bends light, enabling the eye to focus on fine details.

-The optic nerve carries these electrical impulses from the retina to the visual cortex (in the brain).
+The optic nerve carries signals from the retina to the visual cortex in the brain.
 The brain then interprets the impulses into the images you see.

 The following are parts of the human eyes and their functions:

 The conjunctiva is the membrane covering the sclera (white portion of your eye).
 The conjunctiva also covers the interior of your eyelids.

 Conjunctivitis, often known as pink eye, occurs when this thin membrane becomes inflamed or swollen.
 Other eye disorders that affect the conjunctiva include:

 - Pinguecula: Accumulation of protein and fat deposits in the conjunctiva

 - Pterygium: A noncancerous growth that develops on the conjunctiva

 By generating mucus and tears, the conjunctiva helps lubricate the eyes.
 It also aids in immunological monitoring and prevents microorganisms from entering the eye.